Palo Alto’s Housing Situation

 Palo Alto’s senior population (65 years or older) grew by 24 percent between 2000 and 2010.
 During the same period, the percentage of seniors living in owner-occupied housing units decreased from 70 percent to 66 percent.

 In 2012, Palo Alto’s overall housing vacancy rate was 6.07 percent.
 However, of the 1,708 vacant units, only 40 percent (686) were for sale or rent.
-Of the rest, 366 were used for seasonal, recreational or occasional use and 340 were sold or rented, but unoccupied, thus reducing the effective vacancy rate to a low 2.43 percent.
+Of the rest, 366 (21 percent) were used for seasonal, recreational or occasional use and 340 were sold or rented, but unoccupied, thus reducing the effective vacancy rate to a low 2.43 percent.
 (2015 City Housing Element, p.46)

 Airbnb listings are on the rise in Palo Alto and East Palo Alto, with 333 of listings (46.2 percent) encompassing entire homes as of August 2017.